 In case you didn’t know, gaiters are fabric covers that bridge the gap between your boots and your pants.
 I have friends who never wear gaiters on coastal hikes, but I swear by them.
 They keep the sand out of your boots, which can cause painful blisters.
 (Read my guide to preventing blisters for more info.)

 Gaiters also help on muddy trails, which are common on the coast.
 If the mud is deeper than your boots (which happens a lot!) you will have an added layer of protection.
 Waterproof gaiters can also be great for short stream crossings – that way you don’t have to take your boots off.

 On my last West Coast Trail hike, I wore short water-resistant gaiters (like these) just to keep the mud and sand out.
-But on other trips with lots of stream crossings, I’ve worn these tall Gore-Tex gaiters.
+But wearing them on the North Coast Trail was a big mistake – they weren’t tall enough for the epic mud on that trail!
+I ended up with mud and water over the top of my gaiters within the first two hours.
+I should have brought these tall Gore-Tex gaiters that I had already worn on lots of other trips.
 (This pair are similar).

 Use Hiking Poles

 Coastal trails are very uneven with lots of mud, roots, slippery rocks, and creek crossings.
 Poles help you keep your balance on tricky terrain.
 You can also use them to probe mud bogs to find the driest spots.
 If you’ve hiked with poles before and hated them, don’t bring them on a coastal trip.
 But otherwise, I think poles are a must.
 (The only time they are a disadvantage is when you encounter ladders or fixed ropes and you have to stow them.)

 I use Black Diamond Alpine Carbon Cork trekking poles.
 They are definitely the Cadillac of trekking poles.
 If you want something a bit more budget-oriented, the Black Diamond Trail Explorer poles are really great quality for the price.